tomato42/tls13-spec/draft-ietf-tls-tls13.md

 string "key expansion" and the handshake hash.

 1. xSS = HKDF(0, SS, "extractedSS", L)
-   where handshake_hash includes solely the ClientHello (this is necessary to allow for 0-RTT handshakes).

 2. xES = HKDF(0, ES, "extractedES", L) where
-   handshake_hash includes all messages up to and including the ServerKeyShare.

 3. master_secret= HKDF(xSS, xES, "master secret")